Dr. James Orr

 Responses of ecological communities to stressors

 Hello there!
 I’m an ecologist interested in how stressors impact the diversity, stability, and functioning of ecological communities.
-I’m particularly interested in the interactions between species that lead to complex dynamics and in the interactions between multiple stressors that make predicting global change impacts so challenging.
+I’m particularly interested in the interactions between species that lead to complex dynamics and in the interactions between multiple stressors that make predicting biodiversity responses to global change across time and space so challenging.

 On this website, you can find a list of my publications (categorized by topic) and a collection of resources that I’ve produced for other scientists to use.